7 Cancellation Email Templates You Should Adopt

 "Hello, [Customer Name]

-As requested, your order [Order Number] has been cancelled.
+As requested, your order [Order Number] has been canceled.
 No charges will be made to your card.

 We thank you for choosing [Company Name] for all your needs.
 If you're still interested in [Product/service category], feel free to browse our catalog at [Link].